CloverHackyColor/About-This-Hack/README.md

 ![Storage](https://github.com/CloverHackyColor/About-This-Hack/blob/main/Storage.png)

 The Support tab contains numerous links to provide support with your Mac or Hackintosh.
-Note that the Mac links point to Apple's website, and the Hackintosh ones point to Dortania's guide.
+Note that the Mac links point to Apple's website, and the Hackintosh ones point to Insanelymac forum.

 ![Support](https://github.com/CloverHackyColor/About-This-Hack/blob/main/Support.png)